 Guests who choose to lodge in the area will find easy access to the vaporetto or water busses, which are a common mode of transportation in the city.

-5. Dorsoduro, where to stay in Venice for nightlife
+5. Cannaregio, where to stay in Venice on a budget

-6. Castello, one of the quieter places to stay in Venice
+6. Castello, quiet place to stay in Venice

 Castello is the largest neighborhood in Venice, stretching from the western city center to the eastern Arsenale and Giardini Gardens.